 Don’t get lost

 It sounds incredibly obvious, but most people do not associate getting lost or taking de-tours with fuel consumption.
 If your journey is made longer than it should be, you will inevitably use more fuel.
-If you are a person who continually finds themselves getting lost, investing in a Sat-Nav could actually end up saving you money.
+If you are a person who continually find yourself getting lost, investing in a Sat-Nav or GPS could actually end up saving you money.
 It may seem like a big expense to dish out in one go, but the accumulated savings that you would make by not getting lost would pay for the device and save you money in the future.

 Inflate your tyres

 Roughly half of the cars on the road in the UK today have tyres which are under-inflated.
 If there is not enough air in your tyres, this actually increases the car’s resistance on the road, increasing the amount of fuel it needs to propel it forward.